 PsycEXTRA® covers a wide variety of the literature that is so difficult to find it's often called "gray literature" or "fugitive literature."
-This literature contains the important professional material, such as research reports, conference presentations and abstracts, newspaper articles, policy statements, standards, and so on, that is not indexed in standard bibliographic databases like PsycINFO®.
+This literature contains the important professional material, such as research reports, conference presentations and abstracts, policy statements, standards, and so on, that is not indexed in standard bibliographic databases like PsycINFO®.
 All of the content in PsycEXTRA is relevant to psychology, behavioral science, or health.

 To get a sense of the breadth of the topics covered in PsycEXTRA, see the Classification Categories and Codes page.